meg768/rpi-matrix/README.md

 - **height**     - Specifies the height of the display.
 Same as **led-rows** below.
 - **mode**       - Specifies mode, either **pixel** or **canvas**

-This module also supports all of the command line options available with the samples from H Zeller.
+This module also supports (almost) all of the command line options available with the samples from H Zeller.
 See https://github.com/hzeller/rpi-rgb-led-matrix for details.